haider8645/Where-Am-I/README.md

 4) run the launch files from the my_robot and ball_chaser packages
 5) Insert a white ball in the loaded Gazebo simulation
 6) The robot will follow the white ball in its FOV.

+Known Issues:

+The process_image node loops over each pixel of the 800 x 800 input image.
+This makes the simulation very slow.
+A better approach using OpenCV will be implemented as the next version.
+The current version is submitted as it is because it was not a requirement in the nanodegree project to use OpenCV.